|Assignee:||Eric Davis||% Done:|

 rtl.css should be added to public/stylesheets, and the rtl theme may be removed

 Real RTL-theme support in locales (#6012)

 Now each locale-file have direction string (ltr - left-to-right - by default).

-#3 Updated by Holger Just over 7 years ago
+#3 Updated by Holger Just about 12 years ago

 - Category set to Translations